Pavan202020/AI-ML-Learning-Lab/learning_log.md

 -Finshed reading MLOps Research Paper and understood about the MLOps tools, platforms and worlflow with industry standards -Completed assignments on Kmeans module
--Attended the module lecture live class for 2 hours on House price prediction case study
+-Attended the module lecture live class for 2 hours on House price prediction case study -Finshed assigments problems 5 out of 6, referring the notes on KMeans++
+- Trying to undrstand the coding part of how to initialize the centroids and look into the vizualization to arrive at a decision